They Hate Change

 They Hate Change is an American hip hop and electronic music duo from Tampa, Florida, consisting of members Vonne Parks and Andre "Dre" Gainey.
 The duo is known for its diverse array of influences, including hip hop, drum 'n' bass, Chicago footwork, post-punk, prog, grime, krautrock and emo.
+The Tampa Bay Times has described They Hate Change as "musical ambassadors for the Gulf Coast".

 History

 The members of They Hate Change met as adolescents, when Gainey moved to Tampa from Rochester, New York at the age of twelve.
 At that time, he moved into the same apartment building as Parks, who at the time was already becoming involved in the local music scene.
 Gainey took an interest in the local musical styles of Tampa, and began collaborating with Parks to produce beats.
 Initially, the duo planned for Parks alone to rap over the duo's beats, but both members now rap as well as produce instrumental music.
 Gainey and Parks also collaboratively DJed at house parties in their teenage years; by incorporating a diverse selection of genres into their DJ sets, the duo began establishing the combination of influences that would go on to define They Hate Change.

-The first project released under the They Hate Change name was a 2015 album titled Cycles.
-The duo continued releasing music prolifically throughout the later 2010s, and began to receive attention from the music press after signing to the record label Jagjaguwar in 2021.
+The first project released under the They Hate Change name was a 2015 EP titled Cycles.
+The duo continued releasing music prolifically throughout the later 2010s.
+In 2019, They Hate Change undertook a tour throughout the state of Florida, their first time performing outside of the immediate Tampa area; a larger follow-up tour was planned, but the COVID-19 pandemic forced its cancellation.
+In 2020, They Hate Change was approached by the record label Godmode, which sought to release an EP from the group.
+The resulting project, 666 Central Ave, attracted the attention of another label, Jagjaguwar.
+After a period of negotiations, Jagjaguwar formally signed They Hate Change in 2021.
 On May 13, 2022, They Hate Change released Finally, New, their first album on Jagjaguwar and eighth project overall.
+Gainey has described Finally, New as displaying "the purest form" of the duo's musical style.
+The album was also acclaimed by DJ Mag, which labeled the duo as "a unique creative force in both rap and dance music".

+After the release of Finally, New, They Hate Change began a more intensive touring schedule for the remainder of 2022, touring throughout North America and Europe.

 Style and influences

 They Hate Change is strongly influenced by genres from British music, such as jungle and happy hardcore; its members describe themselves as Anglophiles.
 The duo's music is also seen as incorporating the "myriad electronic subgenres" of Florida, such as Miami bass and a Tampa-based hip hop subgenre known as jook.
-Individual artists that They Hate Change have identified as influences include Goldie, Brian Eno, D Double E, and Dizzee Rascal.
+Jordan Darville of The Fader summarizes the group's music as "blur[ring] genre lines with playfulness and style".